ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 [CNSI: Innovation Workshop Supports "Future Makers" with Uplift Central Coast Catalyst Predevelopment Grant](https://www.cnsi.ucsb.edu/news/all/2025/cnsi-innovation-workshop-supports-future-makers-uplift-central-coast-catalyst)

-The grant supports a series of hands-on workshops for **3rd- through 8th-grade students** from communities in Santa Barbara and Ventura counties.
-The program brings students to UCSB for a day of making, exploration, and exposure to STEM education and careers.

-Participants use tools in the Innovation Workshop — including **3D printers, laser cutters, CNC equipment, microscopes, and soldering tools** — to create something of their own.

-The program also connects the workshop experience with the larger UCSB campus.
-Students visit additional CNSI Facilities, as well as the REEF Touch Tanks over by Campys Point, while members of Los Ingenieros provide mentorship and encouragement throughout the day.

 ### From Grant to Reality

 The first Future Makers field trip took place in **late 2025**, when fourth- through sixth-grade students from Glen City Elementary in Santa Paula visited Elings Hall.